DanTCIM/ValAct_RAG/data/md/ASOP_life/asop012_132_risk_classification.md

 	3.4.2 Risk Classes Used for Testing .....
 6
 	3.4.3 Effect of Changes .....
 6
 	3.4.4 Quantitative Analyses .....
 6

-## ASOP No. 12-December 2005

-3.5 Reliance on Data or Other Information Supplied by Others 6

-3.6 Documentation 6
+	3.5 Reliance on Data or Other Information Supplied by Others 6 3.6 Documentation 6
 	Section 4.
 Communications and Disclosures 7
 	4.1 Communications and Disclosures 7

 	## APPENDIXES
 	Appendix 1—Background and Current Practices 8
 	Background 8
 	$\begin{array}{ll}\text { Current Practices } & 9\end{array}$
 	Appendix 2-Comments on the Exposure Draft and Responses 10

 ## ASOP No. 12-December 2005